neo4j/neo4j/community/README.txt

 Included in this release of Apoc is:

-   neo: the neo4j graph database engine
+   neo4j-kernel:         the neo4j graph database engine
-   index-util: indexing and data structures
+   neo4j-index:          indexing and data structures
-   shell: text command shell for browsing the node space
+   neo4j-shell:          text command shell for browsing the node space
-   remote-neo: thin layer to enable remote access to a neo instance
+   neo4j-remote-graphdb: thin layer to enable remote access to a neo4j instance

 You can run the examples from the Unix and Windows start scripts in the bin/ directory.